Abraxos/auto-converter/README.md

 # Auto-Converter

-A utility that can be configured with a set of directory pairs.
-Each pair contains an input directory and an output directory.
+A utility that can be configured to watch a set of media directories.
+Each media input directory would have corresponding output, done, and error directories.
 When a video file in placed in an input directory, it is converted to a given format and placed in an output directory.
+The original source file is placed in the done directory if it was properly converted, otherwise it is placed in the error directory.
 This utility primarily uses Twisted/iNotify to react to new files and `ffmpeg` to convert video files as needed.
-It should soon be written to use termbox to display nice-looking progress bars.

 ## Development Setup